HornsAndHooves/pg_saurus/README.markdown

 ## TODO:

-Support for Rails 4.2+
+Support for Rails 5+

-* This will likely necessitate a major rewrite.
+* Rails 5 introduces its own schema support.
+PgSaurus v4+ will have to drop any conflicting support and modify its other features to accommodate Rails 5's schema support.

-Support for JRuby:
+Possible support for JRuby:

 * Jdbc driver provides its own `create_schema(schema, user)` method - solve conflicts.